-This chapter aids in the selection of appropriate LID, infiltration, flow control, and runoff treatment BMPs to meet Core Requirements #5 (Onsite measures), 6 (Runoff Treatment), and 7 (Flow Control).
+This chapter aids in the selection of appropriate flow control and runoff treatment BMPs to meet Core Requirements #5 (Onsite Stormwater Management), 6 (Runoff Treatment), and 7 (Flow Control).
 This chapter is organized as follows:

-- Section 4.1: Types of BMPs and satisfying Core Requirement - Section 4.2: Step-by-step process for determining the level of treatment and flow control and selecting BMPs - Section 4.3: Supplemental information for selecting and applying oil control BMPs - Section 4.4: Supplemental information for selecting and applying phosphorus treatment BMPs - Section 4.5: Supplemental information for selecting and applying enhanced treatment BMPs - Section 4.6: Supplemental information for selecting and applying basic treatment BMPs - Section 4.7: Additional treatment facility selection factors, including pollutants of concern and BMPs for specific land uses.
+- Section 4.1: Types of BMPs and satisfying Core Requirement - Section 4.2: Step-by-step process for determining the type of Runoff Treatment BMPs applicable to the project. - Section 4.3: Additional treatment facility selection factors, including pollutants of concern and BMPs for specific land uses. - Section 4.4: Process for determining the type of Flow Control BMPs most appropriate for the project.